two-torial/two-torial/docs/games/mai2/setup.md

 !!! tip ""

     maimai DX content updates are distributed through option folders instead of patching the base game.

-They are named with a letter followed by three numbers.
-Each release increments the letter (ie. BUDDiES is `H???` and BUDDiES+ is `I???`).
+    Options are named with a letter followed by three numbers.

+    For JPN data, each new release of maimai DX increments the first letter of the Option (ie. BUDDiES is `H???` and BUDDiES+ is `I???`).

+    For EXPORT data, Options will always begin with the letter `A` (i.e `A???`)

-    Extract any options you've downloaded into the `option` folder.
+    Extract any options you've downloaded into the `Option` folder.
 You should end up with a file structure as follows. **Do not be worried if you have fewer or more option folders.**

     <img width="500" src="/img/maimaidx/setup/options.png">